espruino/Espruino/libs/swdcon/README.md

 The console can be used via Segger RTT Viewer (if you use J-Link debugger probe) or it can be also used with OpenOCD with any debugger probe like e.g. cheap CMSIS-DAP dongle.

-Another way istead of running OpenOCD  is dapjs over WebUSB supported in Chrome browser.
+Another way instead of running OpenOCD is dapjs over WebUSB supported in Chrome browser.

 In future the console can be also used with any Espruino device with 2 free GPIOs acting as serial to SWD/RTT bridge.